 Geographic Call Routing or Geo Routing makes it possible to direct incoming phone calls to specific sites based on the location of the caller.

 This is ideal for businesses with multiple locations that are interested in using one form of advertising.
 With Geo Routing calls automatically route to the site closest to the caller.
-The location of the caller is determined by area code or by zip code.
-Then the call is then routed to the nearest or best area.
+The area code or zip code finds the caller.
+Then the call routes to the nearest or best area.

 This graphic is an example of call flow using geographic call routing.